CRATETV/crate-tv-app/README.md

 - **Advanced Search**: Instantly search for movies by title, actor, or genre.
 - **Persistent Likes**: Users can "like" movies, and their preferences are saved in their browser's local storage.
 - **Dedicated Movie Pages**: Every film has a unique, shareable URL with automatically generated SEO and schema markup for better discovery on search engines.
-- **"Classics" Section**: A curated page featuring influential public domain independent films that shaped cinema history.
 - **Staging Environment**: Preview unreleased movies by adding `?env=staging` to the URL.
 A banner indicates you're in preview mode.
-- **Film Submission Form**: A built-in page for filmmakers to submit their work, which sends a formatted email notification via the Resend API.
 - **Built-in Admin Panel**: A password-protected page (`/admin`) to perform mock CRUD operations on movie data.
 - **Automated Roku Channel Packager**: A one-click tool in the Admin Panel that generates a complete, ready-to-upload Roku channel ZIP file, automatically configured to pull data from your live web app.